mysql system database includes several

 installation has a row in the

 ''@'', that is, for all users and all hosts.

 well as to delegate to other accounts the authority to set up

 proxy users.
 See Section 6.3.10, “Proxy Users”.

 Scope columns in the grant tables contain strings.
-They are declared as shown here; the default value for each is the empty string.
+The default value for each is the empty string.
 The following table shows the number of characters permitted in each column.

 For access-checking purposes, comparisons of